verhagen/activity-tracker-notebook/src/documentation/activity.md

   This is required, and identifies where the activity is about.
 - :hourglass: Duration
   This is optional, but very useful!
 It tells how much time is spent on the activity.
-- :clipboard: Description
+- :clipboard: Note
-  This is optional and can be used to give some additional background about the activity.
+  This is optional.
+It can be used to give some additional information about the activity.

 ### When